Updated January, 2023

-With all the recent health, community and world stressors, have you developed some unwanted habits that are now getting in the way of your goals?
+Have you developed some unwanted habits that are now getting in the way of your health goals?

 - Eating more sugary foods